Tokyo-09/Tokyo-09.github.io/content/post/SPIRE.md

 ## Planned Features

 ### Client
-[ ] Transmit suspicious files to the server for detailed analysis [ ] Log activities, collect system data, and send it to the server [ ] Enable automatic database updates from the server [ ] Implement configuration management
+1. Transmit suspicious files to the server for detailed analysis [  ]
+2. Log activities, collect system data, and send it to the server [  ]
+3. Enable automatic database updates from the server [  ]
+4. Implement configuration management [  ]
 ...

 ### Core
-[ ] Scan specified directories for threats
+1. Scan specified directories for threats [ X ]
-[ ] Perform scans using YARA rules
+2. Perform scans using YARA rules [ X ]
-[ ] Conduct behavioral analysis of files
+3. Conduct behavioral analysis of files [  ]
-[ ] Enable real-time monitor mode
+4. Enable real-time monitor mode [  ]
-[ ] Implement TCP/IP filtering for malicious hosts and ports [ ] Scan newly created files on disk for static Indicators of Compromise (IOCs) [ ] Analyze newly created files for Import Address Table (IAT) patterns [ ] Execute files in a sandbox upon detection of an executable launching from the kernel ...
+5. Implement TCP/IP filtering for malicious hosts and ports [  ]
+6. Scan newly created files on disk for static Indicators of Compromise (IOCs) [  ]
+7. Analyze newly created files for Import Address Table (IAT) patterns [  ]
+8. Execute files in a sandbox upon detection of an executable launching from the kernel [  ] ...

 ### Server
-[ ] Develop cloud-based file scanning capabilities
+1. Develop cloud-based file scanning capabilities [  ]
-[ ] Create a basic website and API for the application ...
+2. Create a basic website and API for the application [  ] ...

 # Conclusion